MarkNjunge/mqtt-broker/README.md

 2. Connect to the broker using the url `mqtt://localhost:1883` using a client app such as [MQTTBox](http://workswithweb.com/mqttbox.html).

 * To attach the broker to a http server, run using `yarn start -a true` the connect to `ws://localhost:3000`
+* See other run commands usin `node lib/app.js --help`

 # Built with